teaching-on-testbeds/k8s-ml/deploy_k8s/index.md

-## Exercise 2: Deploy an image classification App on a kubernetes Pod.
+## Exercise 2: Deploy your service using container orchestration (Kubernetes)

-Before going ahead first let's understand what is kubernetes.

-**Kubernetes** is an open-source container orchestration platform that automates the deployment, scaling, and management of containerized applications.
-It was originally developed by Google and is now maintained by the Cloud Native Computing Foundation (CNCF).

-**Key Features**
+In the previous exercise, we deployed a container by running it directly.
+Now, we will deploy the same container using Kubernetes, a platform for container orchestration.

+What are some benefits of using Kubernetes, rather than deploying containers directly?

 - *Container Orchestration:* Kubernetes helps to automate the deployment, scaling and management of applications that are containerized. it also helps to manage containers and their interdependency.

-- *Self-healing:* If any containers fail, kubernetes can automatically detect it and replace it with a fully functional container and make sure that the application is always available and running.
+- *Self-healing:* If a container fails, Kubernetes can automatically detect it and replace it with a fully functional container to make sure that the application is always available and running.

 - *Service discovery and load balancing:* Kubernetes provides a built-in service discovery mechanism which helps containers to find other containers running inside the cluster and communicate with each other, even as they are dynamically created and destroyed.
-So, everytime a new container comes up, we don't need to network the same with other containers but it by default gets networked.
-Kubernetes also have a built-in load balancing mechanism that can distribute traffic across multiple instances of your application.
+Kubernetes also has a built-in load balancing mechanism that can distribute traffic across multiple instances of your application.
 In next exercise we will be implementing load balancing on our app.

-- *Resource management:* Kubernetes allows you to set resource limits and requests for your applications, ensuring that the application have the resources to run efficiently. we will see the implementation of this in exercise 4 where we limit the cpu usage by 40%.
+- *Resource management:* Kubernetes allows you to set resource limits and requests for your applications, ensuring that the application have the resources to run efficiently.

-**Pods** : Pods are the basic components in Kubernetes and are used to deploy and manage containerized applications in a scalable and efficient way.They are designed to be ephemeral, meaning they can be created, destroyed, and recreated as needed.
+*Pods* are the basic components in Kubernetes and are used to deploy and manage containerized applications in a scalable and efficient way.They are designed to be ephemeral, meaning they can be created, destroyed, and recreated as needed.
 They can also be replicated, which allows for load balancing and high availability.

-Since, Kubernetes is a Container Orchestration platform so we need containers to go ahead with deploying an application on kubernetes.
-Here in our execise we will be using Docker container.

 In our cluster node-1 is the master node so we will log into node-1.